ministryofjustice/cla_design/README.md

 **The Specialist Provider** who is a legal professional who is assigned the case by the operator and will handle the user's case

-# Design files

-The design is done for the most part in [Bohemian Coding’s Sketch](http://bohemiancoding.com/sketch) with the following files:

-**cla-icons.sketch** - A template for the icon font produced using [gulp-iconfont](https://www.npmjs.org/package/gulp-iconfont) which creates icon fonts from SVG icons and [gulp-iconfont-css](https://www.npmjs.org/package/gulp-iconfont-css) which generates the (S)CSS file for the icon font created with Gulp.
-Both require Node.js.
-The icons are 512w x 512h to generate the icon font, however they are designed to display at 16px.

-**Operator-Provider.sketch** - Where the majority of the design work on the tool is done.
-This is the complete design of the case handling system (CHS).
-This also includes all the design work for the Styles & Elements as outlined below.

-**User_mobile.sketch** - Designs for how the user form would look for mobile.

-**User.sketch** - The design for the form that the member of the public would use via [GOV.UK](https://www.gov.uk)

 # Links
 [CLA frontend GitHub](https://github.com/ministryofjustice/cla_frontend)